 Built in 1697 and having gained international acclaim for its beauty, Barnsley House is a prized location for a wedding.
 An intimate environment catering up to 100 people, the ornamental gardens are the prize feature of this 17th-century gabled stone manor house.

 Kings Head Hotel, Cirencester

-They have six different spaces in which you can get married, whether you’re planning to have 18 or 300 guests, all with different vibes from the Library, which is like an old fashioned gentleman’s club Corn Hall, the Wine Cellar with its glass-walled wine display or the Vaulted Cellar with its jazz club vibes.
+They have six different spaces in which you can get married, whether you’re planning to have 18 or 300 guests, all with different vibes from the Library, which is like an old-fashioned gentleman’s club Corn Hall, the Wine Cellar with its glass-walled wine display or the Vaulted Cellar with its jazz club vibes.

 Lords of the Manor, Upper Slaughter

-A honey stone former rectory, Lords of the Manor is a luxurious hotel with a sense of tradition to it.
+A honey-stone former rectory, Lords of the Manor is a luxurious hotel with a sense of tradition to it.
 Surrounded by beautiful gardens, it is just as beautiful in winter as it is in summer, and is particularly highly praised for its Michelin-starred dinners.

 The Feathers, Woodstock

-In the heart of this market town in Oxfordshire, The Feathers is a characterful town house hotel made up of a row of diverse buildings and decorated with modern colours, bold wallpapers and classic furniture.
+In the heart of this market town in Oxfordshire, The Feathers is a characterful townhouse hotel made up of a row of diverse buildings and decorated with modern colours, bold wallpapers and classic furniture.
 It is particularly well known for its collection of more than 400 gins from around the world and it is an intimate, personal experience to stay there.

 While it is their sister hotel nearby, the Old Parsonage, that has the license for civil ceremonies, followed by a private reception in one of two rooms at Old Bank Hotel, either the Gallery, a stylish, modern dining room accommodating up to 70 people, and the Red Room with its vibrant red walls and collection of contemporary British art, catering for up to 30 guests.

 Old Parsonage, Oxford

-For weddings, you can get married in the Pike R which has space for up to 20 guests, followed by canapés in the bar, before returning to the Pike Room, which will have been turned around for your wedding breakfast, for which it can take up to 16 people sitting down, so it’s perfect for a really intimate occasion.
+For weddings, you can get married in the Pike Room which has space for up to 20 guests, followed by canapés in the bar, before returning to the Pike Room, which will have been turned around for your wedding breakfast, for which it can take up to 16 people sitting down, so it’s perfect for a really intimate occasion.